ericridgeway/tango_with_django_book/chapters/deploy.rst

 	/home/<username>/.virtualenvs/test/bin/pip

 Now we can customise our virtual environment by installing the required packages for our Rango application.
-Installing may take a considerable amount of time to install as your CPU time is limited - so have some patience.
+Installing may take a considerable amount of time to as your CPU time is limited - so have some patience.
 Issue the following two commands within your console:

 ::